Owners Consider This Before Selling Your Property

 A gain in the hand means not much later

 Property prices have risen significantly across a lot of markets over the past 18 months in Australia and are likely to keep rising until the end of this year and even beyond.
-The value increase means an agent can come to you offering to get you a great price on one or more of your properties and actually be telling the truth.
-Double digit growth in multiple markets this year can translate into impressive equity gains.
-An agent might say they can get you $250,000 or more on a property you bought last year for less than $200,000.
-That’s a big gain at the affordable end of the market.
+The value increase means a real estate agent can come to you offering to get you a great price on one or more of your properties and actually be telling the truth.
+Double digit growth in multiple property markets this year can translate into impressive equity gains.
+A real estate agent might say they can get you $250,000 or more on a property you bought last year for less than $200,000.
+That’s a big gain at the affordable end of the property market.
 But don’t forget you also paid stamp duty on the property, legal and accounting fees, inspection report fees, maybe a buyer’s agent who helped you find it and, once it’s sold, you will pay tax on that.
 So there may be just a few thousand left of profit after all that is taken into account.
 That’s less than the equity you would be able to pull out and use by getting it revalued.
 That option would also protect you from paying capital gains tax.

 Where else could you make up the difference?